coursekata/docker-stacks/README.md

 There are currently five different images that you can choose from, some of which build on others.
 Both ARM64- and AMD64-compatible images are built for each of these.

-- `essentials-notebook`: an image with all of the R packages used in CourseKata books and CourseKata Jupyter Notebooks.
+- [essentials-notebook](https://github.com/coursekata/docker-stacks/pkgs/container/essentials-notebook): an image with all of the R packages used in CourseKata books and CourseKata Jupyter Notebooks.
 If you are coming from the CourseKata book this is a great starting place: you will be able to do everything you did in the books and more!
   - You can see specifically what packages are installed by looking at [essentials-notebook/requirements.r](essentials-notebook/requirements.r).
-- `r-notebook`: this image has all of the contents of the `essentials-notebook` with the addition of other R packages that instructors have requested that we install for data science and statistics.
+- [r-notebook](https://github.com/coursekata/docker-stacks/pkgs/container/r-notebook): this image has all of the contents of the *essentials-notebook* with the addition of other R packages that instructors have requested that we install for data science and statistics.
   - You can see specifically what packages are installed by looking at [r-notebook/requirements.r](r-notebook/requirements.r)
-  - If you have a specific package you think would be useful to install here, [please submit an issue describing your use case](https://github.com/coursekata/docker-stacks/issues).
+  - If you have a specific package you think would be useful to install here, please [submit an issue describing your use case](https://github.com/coursekata/docker-stacks/issues).
-- `datascience-notebook`: this image builds on `r-notebook` by adding a variety of Python packages for data science and statistics.
+- [datascience-notebook](https://github.com/coursekata/docker-stacks/pkgs/container/datascience-notebook): this image builds on *r-notebook* by adding a variety of Python packages for data science and statistics.
   - You can see specifically what packages are installed by looking at [datascience-notebook/requirements.r](datascience-notebook/requirements.r) and [datascience-notebook/requirements.txt](datascience-notebook/requirements.txt)
-  - If you have a specific package you think would be useful to install here, [please submit an issue describing your use case](https://github.com/coursekata/docker-stacks/issues).
+  - If you have a specific package you think would be useful to install here, please [submit an issue describing your use case](https://github.com/coursekata/docker-stacks/issues).
-- `python-notebook`: this image is similar to the `datascience-notebook` except that this image does *not* have R installed.
+- [python-notebook](https://github.com/coursekata/docker-stacks/pkgs/container/python-notebook): this image is similar to the *datascience-notebook* except that this image does *not* have R installed.
   - You can see specifically what packages are installed by looking at [python-notebook/requirements.txt](python-notebook/requirements.txt)
-  - If you have a specific package you think would be useful to install here, [please submit an issue describing your use case](https://github.com/coursekata/docker-stacks/issues).
+  - If you have a specific package you think would be useful to install here, please [submit an issue describing your use case](https://github.com/coursekata/docker-stacks/issues).
-- `minimal-r-notebook`: an image with Python and R installed, and that's it.
+- [minimal-r-notebook](https://github.com/coursekata/docker-stacks/pkgs/container/minimal-r-notebook): an image with Python and R installed, and that's it.
 R is configured to be the default notebook, but both R and Python notebooks are supported.
 There are no other packages installed on this image.
 This is a good image to use if you are building your own image from scratch.